mcapparelli/mcapparelli/README.md

-👋 Hi my name is Martin F. Capparelli Software Engineer graduated from ITBA, I live in Buenos Aires and I consider myself a creative and committed person with vast experience not only in both, front and backend development, but also developing scalable architectures.
+👋 Hi my name is Martin F. Capparelli, well known as cappa.
+I am Software Engineer graduated from ITBA, living in Buenos Aires.
+I consider myself a creative and committed person with vast experience not only in both, front and backend development, but also developing scalable architectures.

 * 🖥️  See my portfolio at [capparelli.dev](http://Capparelli.dev)
 * 📬  You can contact me at [martinfedericocapparelli@gmail.com](mailto:martinfedericocapparelli@gmail.com)
 * 🧠  I'm learning Currently self-learning Web3 and decetralized technologies to dig deeper into this new world!